maptv/decalendar/docs/decalendar.md

 The basic elements of `Decalendar` include the `dot` formats (`.y`, `.m`, and `.w`) and the series described above should be easy to implement in any high-level programming language, but the implementation examples below will focus on JavaScript and Python. , while Python is a versatile language with strong builtin support for dates and times in its standard library.
 To implement the

 ## Calculations

+`Declock` groups together the 26 [Coordinated Universal Time (UTC) offsets](https://en.wikipedia.org/wiki/List_of_UTC_offsets) (-12:00 to +14:00) into 11 time zones (`Zone -5` to `Zone 6`) by converting hours into `dimes` ($offset \div 2.4$) and rounding to the nearest whole number.
+Fewer time zones make it easier to calculate `Declock` time zones thus contain 2-3 standard time zones are  we wanted `Dot 5` to match solar noon, the point when the sun reaches its highest position in the sky, as Zone 0, In some cases, the The other way we could UTC offset but additional time zones can be created simply by adding digits to the end of each time zone.
+The time zone for Seoul, South Korea is Zone 4. obtain one of these time zones, we divide its

 Some programming languages provide direct access to ISO ordinal dates.
 Subtracting 1 from an ISO ordinal date yields the Dekalendar date:

 ```{python}